karimarttila/python/webstore-demo/simple-server/README.md

 deactivate                           => Leave the virtual environment.
 ```

-And so we finalized our short tour to "Python virtual environment and package management.
+And so we finalized our short tour to "Python virtual environment and package management."

 For those who don't know Python land I tell that there are two major versions of Python: 2 and 3 - and they are not compatible.
 The recommendation is always to use the newer version 3 if possible.